catseye/SixtyPical/doc/SixtyPical.md

 In addition,

-*   The target executable's WRITES lists must not include any locations that are not already included in the current routine's WRITES lists.
+*   The target executable's WRITES must not include any locations that are not already included in the current routine's WRITES.

 ### if ###